Disha2022/tech-blog/README.md

 ## Description

  This NodeJS project follows the MVC paradigm and is deployed to Heroku.
-I built this project to get familiar with Handlebars.js, express-session, the MySQL2 npm package and the sequelize package.
-I can now use this tool as part of my portfolio of javascript projects.
+I built this project to get familiar with Handlebars.js, user authentication and authorization, express-session, the MySQL2 npm package and the sequelize package.
+I can now use this tool as part of my portfolio of javascript projects. https://disha-tech-blog.herokuapp.com/

 ## Table of Contents